MetalBlockchain/metal-docs/docs/apis/metalgo/apis/p-chain.md

 }
 ```

-- `blockchains` is all of the blockchains that exists on the Metal network.
+- `blockchains` is all of the blockchains that exists on the Metal Blockchain network.
 - `name` is the human-readable name of this blockchain.
 - `id` is the blockchain’s ID.
 - `subnetID` is the ID of the Subnet that validates this blockchain.